swan-cern/help/advanced/enable_extensions.md

 ![][spellchecker_nb]

-If you want a subset of extensions to be activated every time you open a new session in SWAN, you can include the activation commands in your customization script.
+If you want a subset of extensions to be activated every time you open a new session in SWAN, you can include the activation commands in your user enviroment script.

 [nbextensions]: ../images/nbextensions.png "Nbextensions configuration panel"
 [terminal_ext]: ../images/terminal_ext.png "Extension activation on terminal"